Grading:

 |

 Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
-This is an Asynchronous hybrid course with only one in-person meeting for a proctored exam on Friday, May 19th, 2023 from 11:50 AM to 1:50 PM.
+This is an Asynchronous hybrid course with only one in-person meeting for a proctored exam on Friday, May 17 2024 from 02:00 PM to 04:00 PM.
 For additional class-specific requirements, please email the course instructor.
+This is a ZTC (zero textbook cost) section.
+If there is a required textbook, you will be able to access it online for free.
+To find out more about these courses, visit www.evc.edu/zero-textbook-cost-ztc-courses

 |